dongdongdoge/mpsdp/docs/architecture.md

 ### 1. Privacy Guarantees

-- Local differential privacy at the client
+- Shuffle differential privacy at the client
 - Global differential privacy at the server
 - Composition of privacy mechanisms
 - Privacy budget management